Using Mathematica for Quantum Mechanics: A Student's Manual: coupled spin systems: Ising model in a transverse field 1 IsingModel Ising model in a transverse field

 There are alternative formulations of quantum mechanics, notably the path-integral formalism, which partly circumvent this problem; but the computational difficulty is not eliminated, it is merely shifted.
-Modern developments such as matrix-product states try to limit the accessible Hilbert space by limiting calculations to a subspace where the entanglement between particles is bounded.
+Modern developments such as tensor networks\footnote{Matrix product states and tensor networks: \url{https://en.wikipedia.org/wiki/Matrix_product_state}.} try to limit the accessible Hilbert space by restricting calculations to a subspace where the entanglement between particles is bounded.
 This makes sense since almost all states of the huge Hilbert space are so complex and carry such complicated quantum-mechanical entanglement that (i) they would be extremely difficult to generate with realistic Hamiltonians, and (ii) they would decohere within very short time. \end{itemize}